Huskies Extra with Mike Vorel: A final word on the Jake Haener transfer

 Washington opens the 2019 season with a whole lot of unknowns.
 How will Eason perform with the starting spotlight?
 What about the wide receivers and inside linebackers?
 What about the young, tantalizingly talented secondary?
 What about redshirt freshman placekicker Peyton Henry?
 What about second-year offensive coordinator and play-caller Bush Hamdan.

 There will be growing pains on Saturday — for Eason, for the young defense, for everybody.
 But UW is too talented, and too deep, for Eastern Washington to ultimately contend with.
 Fresh off an appearance in the FCS national title game, the Eagles will make it interesting.
-But don’t forget that Washington State also blasted Eastern 59-24 this fall.
+But don’t forget that Washington State also blasted Eastern 59-24 last fall.
 I’ll be a bit more conservative here, but the Huskies should leave Week 1 as winners.

 Final Score: Washington 42, Eastern Washington 20